My Favorite Online Courses to Learn Eclipse, JUnit, and Mockito in 2021

 This is a great course to join if you want to do test automation in Java application.
 It’s both detailed and comprehensive and covers a wide range of topics and tools like Maven, Git, Jenkins, TestNG, ANT, Log4j, Cucumber and much more.

 Course last updated on Sept 3rd with Latest Selenium 3.14 Version + Framework Interview questions Have a Passion of…

 That’s all about some of the best JUnit and Mockito online training courses you can take to learn and improve your unit testing skills in Java.
 I have also included some courses to learn Mockito, Cucumber, and Selenium for advanced testing and automation.

 As I have said many times, unit testing skill is essential for professional software developers and there is no excuse for not writing automated unit and integration test at the age of DevOps.
-Candidate’s unit testing skill is also tested during the interview and often candidates with good unit testing skills are preferred.
+The candidate’s unit testing skill is also tested during the interview and often candidates with good unit testing skills are preferred.

 Other Free Online Courses you may like to explore

 5 Free Courses to Learn Maven and Jenkins

 5 Free Courses to Learn Git and Github

 5 Courses to Learn Big Data and Apache Spark